 About the STP final assessment

-The final assessment for the STP is designed to assess your readiness to practise which is defined by the HCPC as practitioners having the “skills, knowledge, character and health they need to practise their profession safely and effectively.”
+The final assessment for the Scientist Training Programme (STP) is designed to assess your readiness to practice which is defined by the Health and Care Professions Council (HCPC) as having the “skill, knowledge, character and health they need to practice their profession safely and effectively.”
 (HCPC, 2016, p11).

-The IACC 2021 assesses your readiness to practise as a newly qualified, threshold entry Clinical Scientist as defined by the HCPC Standards of Proficiency for a Clinical Scientist (2014).
+The IACC assesses your readiness to practice as a newly qualified, threshold entry Clinical Scientist as defined by the HCPC Standards of Proficiency for a Clinical Scientist (2014).

 In this assessment you will need to demonstrate your:

-1) Ability to work safely and effectively at the level of a newly qualified clinical scientist in your speciality
+1. Ability to work safely and effectively at the level of a newly qualified clinical scientist in your specialty

 “Your scope of practice is the area or areas of your profession in which you have the knowledge, skills and experience to practise lawfully, safely and effectively, in a way that meets our standards and does not pose any danger to the public or to yourself” (HCPC, 2014, p4)

 2. Ability to ensure appropriate standards and patient safety are maintained at all times